chrismhodgson/jekyll-jamiesmithestates-skylith/_posts/2019-06-05-Greys-Road.md

 layout: post
 title: Greys Road Planning Approved
 seo_title: Greys Road Planning Approved, Jamie Smith Estates
-project: Greys-Road
+project: greys-road
 image: Greys-Road-Blog.jpg
 ---

-<p>We are pleased to announce that have had planning permission approved
+<p>We are pleased to announce that we've had planning permission approved
-on our Greys Road development.</p>
+on a new development for Greys Road in Henley.</p>